 Wyoming Bar Exam Information

-The next Wyoming Bar Exam is currently scheduled to take place on July 28-29, 2020, although it may be affected by the COVID-19 pandemic.
+The next Wyoming Bar Exam is currently scheduled to take place on February 21-22, 2023.
 The two-day exam follows the UBE format and includes essays and multiple-choice questions.

 |Exam Dates:||Last Tuesday and Wednesday of February and July|